ajhanisch/hunt-iocs/README.md

 PowerShell scripts designed to assist with investigating known indicators of compromise (IOCs) on multiple remote machines.

 # to-do
-- [ ] Replace all .lengths with .count
+- [x] Replace all .lengths with .count
 - [ ] Replace write host with write verbose/debug/error
-- [ ] Replace -Subnet with -TrustedHosts.
+- [x] Replace -Subnet with -TrustedHosts.
 Allow multiple from command line with commas and allow file input.
 Add each to trusted hosts.
 - [ ] Turn -Subnet into -Networks.
 Allow multiple from command line with commas and allow file input.
+Scan each network, determine live hosts, investigate live hosts.
 - [ ] Allow -LiveHosts to accept multiple from command line with commas and file input.
 - [ ] If given -Networks, scan input networks for live hosts, create hosts file, then start investigating.
 - [ ] If given -LiveHosts, do not scan networks for live hosts, simply start investigation.